-Treatment Physical therapy, medications, injections, mechanical support devices (pessary), and surgery
+Treatment: Physical and behavioral therapy, medication, mechanical support devices (pessary), and surgery.